gimpf/talon-config/README.md

 Why another configuration set?
 -------------------------------

-I have a non-native accent, a somewhat noisy environment, and a bad mic.
+I have a non-native accent, a somewhat noisy environment, and the wrong mic for the job.
 And I wanted to understand how Talon configurations work.

 As a result, I use a different spelling alphabet, always employ prefixed command words, and structure the directories around isolated features instead of large categories.
-This makes working with this configuration set slower, but the added redundancy makes it more reliable at correctly recognizing commands.
+The changed alphabet and commands make working with this configuration set slower, but the added redundancy makes for a bit more reliable recognition.

 Should I use this?